So you want a plane with huge lift capability and the wingspan to match, but you also need it to fit through regular airport gates.

 Seating 350 to 425 passengers, the airliner is due to debut in 2020, with test flights beginning next year.

-Boeing says its operating costs will work out 10% lower than that of the A350-1000.
+Boeing says its operating costs will work out 10% lower than that of the A350-100.

 Several airlines have already placed orders, including Emirates, All Nippon Airways and Lufthansa.

-Boeing's new X family comes as part of an engineering revolution allowing jetliners with only two engines to take on many of the same global routes as larger, fuel-guzzling four-engine airliners such as the 747 and Airbus's A340 and A380 Super Jumbo.
+Boeing’s new X family comes as part of an engineering revolution allowing jetliners with only two engines to take on many of the same global routes as larger, fuel-guzzling four-engine airliners such as the 747 and the Airbus A380 Super Jumbo.

 The 777-8X, which will have a longer range but a smaller capacity, is also in the works.